 The animals stood shoulder-to-shoulder-- goats, bears, lions, monkeys, seals -- in frozen chaos.
 Tourists gawked from behind a rail, but at what?
 Perry's was too cheap to put up signs identifying the animals, so no one really knew.
 Index cards taped to the rail at one time explained what each animal was, but only three had survived the constant wear and tear of oily hands and syrup-sticky Canadian fingers.
 Barely discernible brown photographs lined the walls, offering a faded view of what Perry's used to look like when the animals were more recently dead.
 The glass display cases beneath them were filled with empty cardboard boxes.

 Downstairs, perched atop the bins selling Perry's souvenir seahorse water pistols and switchblade pocket combs, were displays such as a "man killer clam" (a sign explains that it only killed men, it didn't eat them) and two tiny baby bear cubs, stuffed, wearing boxing gloves.

-Update - 2009: Perry's has been slowly adding items of interest (to us).
+Update: Perry's has been slowly adding items of interest (to us).
 The latest we heard about is "Jay" the Forgotten Mummy, with a back-story of being taken from Egypt as a souvenir by aristocrats so that they could throw fashionable Mummy Parties.
 Becoming an unwanted family heirloom, the last owner of the mummy decided it would be better suited as a display at Perry's Nut House.
 The last recorded sighting of Perry's famous "Hugged by a Maine Bear" photo-op was in late 2009.
 It is now gone; Perry's owners say it had become too dangerous to sit on.